4 Easy Ways to Automate the SOX Testing Process

 The pressure has caused many companies to change their expectations.
-It has also caused more extensive and costly approaches to not only evidence collection, but the entire testing process.
-Audit changes have even brought delays in issuing financial statements and increases in audit work and fees.
+It has also caused more extensive and costly approaches to not only evidence, but the entire testing process.
+Audit changes have even brought many delays in issuing financial statements and have increased audit work and fees.

-In 1985, the National Commission on Fraudulent Financial Reporting, also known as the Treadway Commission, was created.
-Jointly sponsored and funded by five professional accounting associations and institutes, it was formed to inspect, analyze, and make recommendations on fraudulent corporate financial reporting.
+After the FCPA was created, the National Commission on Fraudulent Financial Reporting—also known as the Treadway Commission—was established in 1985.
+It was formed to inspect, analyze, and make recommendations on fraudulent corporate financial reporting.

-A decade later, the Sarbanes-Oxley (SOX) Act of 2002 was implemented and required all public companies to establish internal controls as well as procedures to document, test the design and effectiveness of them.
-Private companies have also chosen to adopt various provisions as SOX has become the benchmark in which every company's financial reporting and corporate governance practices are measured.
+A decade later, the Sarbanes-Oxley (SOX) Act of 2002 was implemented.
+SOX requires all public companies to establish internal controls, as well as procedures to document and test the design and effectiveness of them.
+Private companies have also chosen to follow the provisions of SOX because it has become the benchmark in which every company's financial reporting and corporate governance practices are measured.

 The SOX testing process

-Over the course of the calendar year, SOX compliance teams go through three rounds of testing.
+Over the course of a calendar year, SOX compliance teams typically have to go through three rounds of testing.
 Having to collect evidence has often been a manual and lengthy process.
-Along with this, each phase of the process comes with its own challenges as the SOX and internal audit teams struggle with version-control issues when they try to collaborate on controls, risk assessments, samples, and testing documents.
+Along with this, each phase of the process usually comes with its own challenges for SOX and internal audit teams.
+They struggle with version control issues when trying to collaborate on controls, risk assessments, samples, and testing documents.
 They also struggle with tracking down status updates and having to babysit the collection process.

-- Initial: The process begins with initial testing.
-Many companies will test controls after the walkthrough period to give themselves adequate time for remediation if any deficiencies are discovered.
-During SOX testing, the team sends out evidence requests via email to control owners.
-Teams are forced to babysit the process as they struggle to track all responses, evidence attachments, and approvals.
+- Initial—this is where the process begins.
+Many companies test their controls after the walkthrough period to give themselves enough time to fix any deficiencies that come up.
+Teams send evidence requests out via email to control owners.
+This then forces teams to babysit the process because they have to track all responses, evidence attachments, and approvals.

-- Interim: During interim testing, SOX compliance teams need to verify that controls tested earlier in the year are still operating effectively.
-They also need to check that any changes to controls have been appropriately documented and tested, and non-routine controls and controls involving a high degree of subjectivity or judgment are updated with additional samples.
+- Interim—SOX compliance teams make sure that controls tested earlier in the year are still operating effectively.
+They must also check that changes made to controls have been correctly documented and tested, and nonroutine and highly subjective controls are updated with additional samples.

-- Year-end: The controls that are tested at year-end include controls that are only tested annually and any controls that failed during initial or interim testing.
-If there are deficient controls, the SOX compliance or internal controls team will work to avoid further deficiencies and material weaknesses by documenting remediation for auditor review.
+- Year-end—controls that are only tested annually and any that failed during the initial or interim testing.
+If there happens to be any deficient controls, the SOX compliance or internal controls team will work to stop further deficiencies by documenting remediation for auditor review.

-After year-end testing, independent auditors need to test controls, review documentation, and determine if they agree with management's assessment of internal controls prior to sign-off.
-This is especially important to do as they prepare for steering audit committee meetings on control performance.
+Once the year-end testing is complete, independent auditors then need to test controls, review documentation, and determine if they agree with management's assessment of internal controls prior to sign-off.
+This is important to the process because it helps prepare them for steering audit committee meetings on control performance.

-Even though testing may take place at three different times, the SOX testing process is ongoing.
-Once testing of controls has taken place, teams are constantly working to remediate any controls that had previously failed during interim testing and then document remediation.
+Although testing may take place at three different times, the SOX testing process should still be ongoing.
+Once the testing of controls has taken place, teams are then working to remediate controls that had failed during interim testing.

 Automating the SOX control testing process

-As business processes mature with increasing regulations and the need to scale across multiple users and departments increases, organizations need to leverage new technology and approaches that focus on productivity to support, automate, and drive internal control process efficiencies.
-New technology can be leveraged at all phases of the internal control process, but is especially valuable during SOX control testing.
+As business processes are maturing with increasing regulations, the need to scale across multiple users and departments also increases.
+This is where organizations need to leverage new technology and approaches specifically made to support, automate, and drive internal control process efficiencies.
+New technology can be used at all phases of the internal control process—however, it is especially beneficial during SOX control testing.

-New, cloud-based technology can allow SOX compliance teams to:
+New, cloud-based technology can enable SOX compliance teams to:

-- Streamline evidence collection and testing, allowing managers to send requests to control owners and attach samples directly to testing documents.
+- Streamline evidence collection and testing: This allows managers to send requests to control owners and attach samples directly to testing documents.
 Annotation and review is simplified, easily accessible, and protected.

-- Seamlessly collaborate with internal and external audit in a single environment to create and edit documents.
+- Seamlessly collaborate with internal and external audit: This happens in a single environment to create and edit documents.
 A central repository of all control and testing information increases transparency.

-- Automate certifications to meet deadlines, improve compliance, and view statuses evidence requests from a real-time dashboard.
+- Automate certifications: Meet deadlines, improve compliance, and view statuses of evidence requests from a real-time dashboard.

-- Easily update all testing and control information with a single source of the truth.
-Changes are made at the source and that change is instantly reflected across all documents, including, risk control matrices, flowcharts, process narratives, testing documents, dashboards, and audit committee presentations.
+- Easily update all testing and control information with a single source of truth: Changes are made at the source and that change is instantly reflected across all documents, including risk control matrices, flowcharts, process narratives, testing documents, dashboards, and audit committee presentations.

 About the Author